cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 ## Emulator options

-Options to specify whether and how to run the compiled code on an emulated processor.
+Options to specify whether and how to run the code or schematic in an emulated environment.
 The emulated processor is much faster than Mindustry processors, but can't run instructions which obtain information from the Mindustry World.
-Sole exceptions are memory cells ('cell1' to 'cell9') and memory banks ('bank1' to 'bank9'), which can be read and written.
+Memory cells/banks and other processors can be read from or written to if part of the schematic or, when running just the code, the default processor configuration provided by Mindcode.

 | Option                                       | Scope  | Semantic stability |
 |----------------------------------------------|--------|--------------------|